Xiaomi M365 Pro Review: Overview

 This Xiaomi M365 Pro Review is a data-driven, in-depth look at an upgraded version of the original Xiaomi M365.
-Slightly larger and a few pounds heavier than its younger brother, the Pro packs in 70% more range and a beefed-up motor.
+Slightly larger and a bit heavier than its younger brother, the Pro packs in 70% more range and a beefed-up motor.
 Overall it’s a worthy step up from the original.
-Read on to learn more.

 The Xiaomi M365 Pro, also called the Mijia Pro, is an upgraded version of the venerable Xiaomi M365, the world’s most popular entry-level scooter.
 It has recently become available in North America.

 Though it looks nearly identical to the original, the Pro is slightly larger all around and now has a bright LED information display built-in.
 The larger size affords more room on the deck, making the scooter more comfortable, and providing extra space to pack in a 474 watt hour battery pack.

 The larger battery pack gives the M365 Pro a remarkable 25.1-mile range during our tests.
 The more powerful 300 W motor (600 W peak) resulted in a quick 5.3 second 0 to 15 mph acceleration time and a 15.6 second 200 ft, 10% grade hill climb time.

 The new information display addresses gripes that owners had about the original version.
 It shows the essentials: speed, battery capacity, mode, lights, Bluetooth connection, and error status.
 Much of the original M365 design, including the accelerator, tires, brakes, and folding-mechanism, remains the same.

 Though we love the increased range and power, both will cost you in terms of money and weight.
 The M365 Pro is 31 lbs, 15% heavier than the original, and costs 30-40% more.
 However, given the motor upgrade and 70% increase in range, we think it’s totally worth considering if you’re deciding between it and the less expensive M365.